The Daily Stormer: Distribution of propaganda

-In 2016, The Daily Stormer and the hacker "weev" jointly took credit for sending copies of a racist, anti-Semitic flier to thousands of publicly accessible, Internet-connected printers throughout the country, many of them at universities.
+In 2016, The Daily Stormer and the hacker "weev" jointly took credit for sending copies of a racist, anti-Semitic flier to thousands of publicly accessible, Internet-connected printers throughout the United States, many of them at universities.
 The flier urged the reader to visit the website and accompany it "in the struggle for global white supremacy".
 Anglin credited "weev" for the printer exploit, while one of The Daily Stormer crew composed the flier's text.
 On April 20 that year, the anniversary of Adolf Hitler's birth, university printers in Germany were hacked to publish Nazi propaganda tracts including the website's name.
 That same year, The Daily Stormer expanded its activities to establish 31 "clubs".

 The Daily Stormer capitalized on the popularity of the augmented reality video game Pokémon Go in mid-2016 to distribute racist flyers to children congregating in public to play the game, with Anglin explaining that "I have long thought that we needed to get pre-teens involved in the movement.
 At that age, you can really brainwash someone easily.
 Anyone who accepts Nazism at the age of 10 or 11 is going to be a Nazi for life."
 On May 3, 2017, one day after a deadly stabbing attack at the University of Texas, racist flyers were posted across campus with the website address for The Daily Stormer, a caricature of a black person, and the line "... around blacks ... never relax!".